 Why I Wrote This

 Ongig builds and develops advanced AI for optimizing recruitment and hiring practices.
 We achieve this through Text Analyzer’s specialized algorithm that identifies and replaces biased or boring text in job descriptions.
-Our team believes that raising awareness about the vital relationship between tech and people helps leaders to make winning decisions with precision and confidence.
+Our team believes that raising awareness about the vital relationship between tech and people helps leaders make winning decisions with precision and confidence.

 Shout-Outs: